 Regular exercise is important.
 Activity should be done 4-7 days a week, to keep you moving and strong.
-Choose activities that are low impact and have a low risk of injury or falling.
+Choose activities that have a low risk of injury or falling.

-As each situation is different, speak with your surgeon and therapist about any physical activities that you wish to do.
+Speak with your surgeon and therapist about any sporting activities that you wish to do.